-All Poorvu Center resources and services for Graduate School and Professional School students will resume with the start of the Spring 2021 semester.
-Most services will use Zoom to host meetings between fellows and students.
+All Poorvu Center resources and services for Graduate School and Professional School students will resume with the start of the Fall 2021 semester.
+Some services will use Zoom to host meetings between fellows and students and some will occur face-to-face, so look at individual announcements to determine the venue for an event or activity.
 Please find the instructions below for accessing resources and services; unfortunately most meeting rooms in the Poorvu Center do not allow for proper social distancing between students/fellows.

-Because many of these services will rely on Zoom, please create a Yale Zoom account in advance.
+Because some of these services will rely on Zoom, please create a Yale Zoom account in advance.

 Graduate and professional school students will receive additional information from the dean of each school.